sailing-innocent/my-research-00/libs/sail/nn/README.md

 # Sail.nn

-This is my self enpowered nn library
+This is my self enpowered Neural Network library